fiyinadedigba/random-number-high-perfomance-server/task2/README.md

 Request rate (`rate(nginx_http_requests_total[1m])`) establishes the baseline.
 A sudden drop from 25k to 15k req/s usually means something upstream broke, not that traffic naturally decreased.

-Error rate — filter on `status=~"5.."` for 5xx server errors.
+Error rate, filter on `status=~"5.."` for 5xx server errors.
 At this scale, even a 0.1% error rate means 25 failed requests per second.
 HTTP 502 (Bad Gateway) or 503 (Service Unavailable) point to unhealthy or overloaded backends.

 Latency percentiles from `nginx_http_request_duration_seconds_bucket` (computed via `histogram_quantile`) reveal intermittent problems that averages hide.
 If p50 is 2ms but p99 is 500ms, 1 in 100 users is waiting 250x longer than typical.